The unit of credit for work at UNK is the semester credit hour.

 - No more than 15 undergraduate or 12 graduate credit hours during the entire twelve-week summer session.

-Approval for credit loads in excess of normal limits shall require a minimum 3.2 cumulative GPA, and shall be confirmed by written authorization from the appropriate faculty advisor, Academic Dean, Graduate Dean, or the Office of Student Records and Registration.
+Approval for credit loads in excess of normal limits shall require a minimum 3.2 cumulative GPA, and shall be confirmed by written authorization from the appropriate faculty advisor, Academic Dean, Graduate Dean, or the Office of the University Registrar.

 Semester Credit Hour Definition

 - Fall/Spring Semester = 15 instructional weeks plus Final Week